 At Fiverr, you are the one who set the tasks you think you can complete starting at $5 per job (or they call it Gig).
 Most people are looking for help for making or editing graphic and design; writing, rewriting, and translating articles; producing or editing video and animation; and many other tasks.

 Fiverr is available to users who are 13 years of age or older.
 You need to have PayPal account or Bank Account to be paid.
 If you are under 18 years old, you need your parents to set up an account for you.

+To join Amazon Mechanical Turk you have to be 18 years old or older.
+You can either receive payment to your U.S. Bank account or an Amazon.com gift certificate.
 Here is an example of the tasks (they call it HITs or Human Intelligence Tasks) on Mechanical Turk: Rewrite an article in your own words with reward $0.75 with allotted time of 3 hours.

 - Graphic & Design: logo, business card, cartoons, flyers, book covers, banner ads, infographics, presentation, invitation, photo editing

 - Data Entry: transcribing, updating customer information, and entering accounting records